Flight Training - N2S Stearmans, SNJ/AT-6 'Texans' and "Twin Beeches"(the D-18 in civil life)

 I recall that one of North Whiting's outlying fields that we used for practice landings and takeoffs was a grass field called Pace Field.
 I marveled that the training command would risk their brand new silvery SNJs in the hands of student pilots for landing practice in a cow pasture.
 In this stage of our training, we were also introduced to formation flying and felt briefly like fighter pilots.

-Barney and I then received our first multi-engine instrument training in SNB Beechcrafts at NAS Corry Field in Pensacola.
+Barney Rapp and I then received our first multi-engine instrument flight training in SNB Beechcrafts at NAS Corry Field in Pensacola.
 The Beech, a D18 in civilian life, had two radial engines, a low frequency radio range receiver and a radio direction finder (RDF) to home in on low frequency radio transmitters.
 There was also a navigator's station with a basic plotter and drafting board.
 Some of these planes even had a little astrodome so that we could learn to use a bubble octant instead of the sextant we had used for celestial navigation on board ship.
 Barney and I flew our first "twin Beech" cross country together to Houston, Texas, landed, gassed, and came back feeling pretty good about ourselves.
-An instructor pilot named Swinney had given us tremendous confidence by cutting one engine in all sorts of situations and making us learn to get back to a field and land on one engine.
-Turn into the good engine was the right answer.
+An instructor pilot named Warren Swinney had given us tremendous confidence by cutting one engine in all sorts of situations and making us learn to get back to a field and land on one engine.
+Turn into the good engine and center the ball in the "needle-ball" insturment was the right answer.
 When the left engine was cut, the student pilot ended up making a right-handed landing approach for which his position in the right hand seat was ideal.
 Those were sweat jobs, not only because of the "engine out" challenge, but because Pensacola was a hot and sweaty place that summer of 1945.

 At Corry Field, the ground school introduced us to the Link Trainer, a device that could simulate flight on instruments even to the point of "crashing" if the pilot failed to grasp the idea of flight through instruments.
 In actual flight, instrument training involved a "hood" that was placed on the student's head.
 The hood denied him windshield vision and restricted his sight to his instrument panel.
 Hooded flights, even if the pilot under the hood has become accomplished, are dangerous because half of the visibility arc in the cockpit is lost.
 The age-old dictum of "see and be seen" finds part of that duty compromised.
 Of course, "age-old" dictums were an oxymoron for aviation in 1944.

 Each morning that I returned to Corry Field from our apartment at 821 East La Rua Street on the L&N (Louisville & Nashville) railroad tracks, I had to put on a flight suit still soaked from the day before.
 Fabric would not dry overnight in humid Pensacola.
 The Beech became a lifelong friend.
 She was a sturdy little plane and in it, I survived some of the most violent storms of my flight career.
 If there is space later in this story, I will relate one such flight with Ed Hogan, one of my Alaska skippers and a marvelous pilot himself, as co-pilot.
 Ed had flown the 4-engine PB2Y, the Coronado seaplane, and had had a full tour as Commanding Officer of a Gulf of Mexico hurricane squadron.
 The two of us almost met our fate together in a JRB out of NAS Brunswick GA many years later.
-The JRB was one of the many Navy variations of the twin Beech.
+The JRB (just another version of the SNB) was one of the many Navy variations of the twin Beech.

-Two older pilots joined Barney Rapp and me during the latter phase of the twin Beech instrument training at NAS Corry Field.
+Two older pilots hadjoined Barney Rapp and me during the latter phase of the "twin Beech" instrument training at NAS Corry Field.
 These men had crash-landed their PV-1 (Lockheed) Vega Ventura on the Kamchatka Peninsula in Siberia sometime in 1943.
 They had been on a bombing mission to Paramashiro, Japan.
 According to their briefing, since their gas load and the current weather meant that there was no chance for them to get back into Adak, Alaska, they were to head for a Russian crash landing or a ditching at sea once their bombs had been dropped.
 They did as instructed and were interned by the Soviets in marginal conditions and were confronted each day by hostile captors.
 The Russians finally released them to the U.S. The Navy flight training command was trying to move them on a fast track back to flight duty.
 The men were civil to us in all respects but extremely withdrawn.
 They could fly just fine but they reminded me of soldiers I had seen in the rest camps in North Africa, men who were physically fit but would never fight again.
 Combat had taken too much from them.

 With about 50 others, Barney and I received our wings on the tarmac at NAS Corry Field on October 16, 1945.
 A resplendent Commodore Lester Hundt USN, in full white service, as were we, pinned on our wings.